Compatibility of foodstuffs

 Storage time: The longer food is stored, the more time microorganisms have for the formation of histamine.
 Furthermore, proteins can also slowly decompose in perfectly preserved products without the influence of microorganisms (proteolysis).

 Prepare your own meals from fresh, unprocessed raw materials.
 Ensure a short storage period.
 Perishable products must be cooled well without interruption.
-Do not use canned or semi-preserved food!
-Finished products are usually not suitable.
+Be very careful with canned or semi-preserved food!
+Convenience foods (ready meals, tinned or packaged foods) are usually not suitable.
 All foods that have been treated by microbial maturation processes (fermentation) tend to be particularly rich in histamine.
 Examples are long matured hard cheese, salami, sauerkraut, beer, wine, must and other fermented fruit juices.
 Even if such deliberate and controlled maturing processes actually serve to refine or preserve a product, decomposition or spoilage processes take place, which can lead to considerable poisoning in histamine-intolerant persons.

 Important: Histamine is both resistant to heat and cold (thermostability).
 It cannot be destroyed by cooking, baking or freezing.
 Once histamine is formed, it cannot be removed anymore.
 Its formation must therefore be prevented from the very beginning.